cucumber/cucumber-jvm/cucumber-deltaspike/README.md

 </beans>
 ```

-To use DependencyInjection add `@Inject` to any field which should be managed by CDI, for more information see [JSR330](https://www.jcp.org/en/jsr/detail?id=330).
+To use dependency injection, add `@Inject` to any field which should be managed by CDI.
+For more information, see [JSR330](https://www.jcp.org/en/jsr/detail?id=330).

 ```java
 public class BellyStepdefs {